 “THERE IS NO COVERAGE….
 FOR ANY BODILY INJURY TO … ANY INSURED OR ANY MEMBER OF AN INSURED’S FAMILY RESIDING IN THE INSURED’S HOUSEHOLD.”

-We caution you not to read this blog and decide to forego seeking compensation without first getting the advice of a personal injury lawyer.
+We caution against reading this blog and deciding to forego seeking compensation without first getting the advice of a personal injury lawyer.